yougov/velociraptor/README.rst

 - Tag: This is where you set the version of the code that Velociraptor should check out and build.
 You can use any tag, branch name, bookmark, or revision hash from your version control system (any 'git checkout' or 'hg update' target).
+Use 'v5' for the vr_node_example.
 - Proc name: The name of the proc that you want to run in this swarm (from the Procfile).
-Type in 'web' for our example app.
+Type in 'web' for vr_node_example.
 - Config Name: This is a short name like 'prod' or 'europe' to distinguish between deployments of the same app.
 Must be filesystem-safe, with no dashes or spaces.
-You could put 'test' or 'demo' here for our sample app.
+Use 'demo' here for vr_node_example.
 - Squad: Here you declare which group of hosts this swarm should run on.
 If you set up the squad as indicated earlier in this walkthrough, you should be able to select 'local' here.
 - Size: The number of procs to put in the swarm.
 Try 2 for now.
 - Config YAML: Here you can enter optional YAML text that will be written to the remote host when your app is deployed.
-Your app can find the location of this YAML from the APP_SETTINGS_YAML environment variable.
+Your app can find the location of this YAML file from the APP_SETTINGS_YAML environment variable.
 - Env YAML: Here you can enter YAML text to specify additional environment variables to be passed in to your app.
 - Pool: If your app accepts requests over a network you can use this "pool"